 At its core, N.K.
-Jemisin‘s The Fifth Season is an examination of revenge, of how we seek it and why.
-It’s also an allegory of marginalization in general, and of U.S. racism in particular.
-Most importantly, it’s a damn fine novel.
-Continue reading
+Jemisin's The Fifth Season is an examination of revenge, of how we seek it and why.
+It's also an allegory of marginalization in general, and of U.S. racism in particular.
+Most importantly, it's a damn fine novel.
+The story begins with Essun, who returns home to find that her husband, Jija, … Continue reading The Fifth Season: A Review

 Tag: Fantasy